TobitSoftware/chayns-toolkit/README.md

 }
 ```

-Now you can format all files in your project with `yarn prettier . --write` or
+Now you can format all files in your project by executing
-`npx prettier . --write`.
+`yarn prettier . --write` or `npx prettier . --write` in your project root.

 To format your files on save, check out the
 [Prettier editor integrations](https://prettier.io/docs/en/editors.html) page